SrinivasaDK/datascience-projects/README.md

 # datascience-projects

-This is a example repository
+This is a example repository.

 I am testing Desktop app today.